splunk/public-o11y-docs/gdi/opentelemetry/splunk-collector-troubleshooting.rst

          # For this demo, we use a self-signed certificate on the Splunk docker instance, so this flag is set to true.
          insecure_skip_verify: true

-To send log data to Splunk Cloud or Enterprise and AlwaysOn Profiling data to Observability Cloud, configure two separate ``splunk_hec`` entries in the ``exporters`` section of the Collector configuration file.
+To send log data to Splunk Cloud or Enterprise and AlwaysOn Profiling data to Observability Cloud, configure two separate ``splunk_hec`` entries in the ``receiver`` and ``exporters`` sections of the Collector configuration file.
 Add both to the logs pipeline.
 For example:

 .. code-block:: yaml

+   receivers:
+      # Default OTLP receiver--used by Splunk platform logs
+      otlp:
+         protocols:
+            grpc:
+               endpoint: 0.0.0.0:4317
+            http:
+               endpoint: 0.0.0.0:4318
+      # OTLP receiver for AlwaysOn Profiling data
+      otlp/profiling:
+         protocols:
+            grpc:
+               endpoint: 0.0.0.0:4319

    exporters:
       # Export logs to Splunk platform